What can curated pronunciation data do for text-to-speech models?

 - Novel respelling systems

-Dr Catherine Sangster is Executive Editor: Pronunciations at Oxford Languages.
+Catherine is our Executive Editor of Pronunciations.
 Before moving into lexicography, she headed the BBC Pronunciation Unit, and completed a D.Phil. in Sociophonetics.

-Holly Dann has been working as a pronunciation lexicographer with Oxford Languages since 2022.
+Holly has been working as a pronunciation lexicographer with us since 2022.
 Before coming to Oxford Languages, she completed a PhD in sociophonetics at the University of Sheffield, and worked as a postdoctoral Research Associate on the Manchester Voices project.